-The sound (‘ʊ‘) (near-close back rounded vowel) is one of the the most common vowel sounds in the English language.
-It is the vowel sound in words such as ‘could’, ‘push’ and ‘pull’.
+The sound /ʊ/ (near-close back rounded vowel) is a very common vowel sound in the English language.
+It is the vowel sound in words such as: –

-This is a common problem with some learners of eastern European languages (as well as other areas).
-Let’s practise these tongue-twisters to help improve this area.
+A common problem is mistaking these two sounds.
+This is a common problem with some learners of eastern European languages (as well as with students from other areas).
+Let’s practise these ʊ tongue twisters to help improve this area.

 1. He too, took two looks.

 2. The cookbook recommended bamboo shoots.

 3. The bloody boots were looted.